Scaling Role-Based Access Control at PTC

 2. License Management

 License management is a set of features only delegated to Super Admins, as any changes would drastically affect customer organizations' product ownership.
+Super Admins normally create and modify PTC licenses as part of their task flows, however; Support Admins would only need to reference and view this data, with no intent of modifying them.

 3. Single Sign-on

 Support Operators only receive view-only access when looking at the feature for setting up customer SSO capabilities, since customer authorization into PTC projects affects thousands of customers at once.
+However, it is still important for them to have context of customer SSO configurations in order for them to have a full understanding of their organization.

 Managing Roles Without Losing Context